tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 ### Basic Button

-A basic button triggers it's `onAction` function when clicked.
+A basic button triggers its `onAction` function when clicked.

 #### Config Options